Jiang Wei's Northern Expeditions: Aftermath

 While Jiang Wei was aggressively leading Shu forces to attack Wei year after year, the campaigns had taken a toll on Shu's resources but failed to yield any significant gains.
 In the years after the death of the Shu chancellor Dong Yun in 246, the eunuch Huang Hao came to power and indirectly controlled the Shu government.
 Huang Hao wanted to remove Jiang Wei from his position of power and replace him with Yan Yu (閻宇), whom he favoured.
 When Jiang Wei heard about it, he wrote to the Shu emperor Liu Shan to accuse Huang Hao of corruption and treachery, and urge Liu Shan to execute Huang Hao.
 However, Liu Shan replied, "Huang Hao is merely a minor official.
 In the past, I hated it when he got into conflict with Dong Yun.
 Why should you mind him?"
 Jiang Wei saw that Huang Hao had many supporters in the imperial court and realised that he had gotten himself into trouble when he openly denounced Huang Hao.
 Hence, he decided to retreat to Tazhong and garrison there instead of returning to the capital, Chengdu.

 In 262, the Wei regent Sima Zhao had the intention of launching a campaign to conquer Shu.
 In 263, three separate Wei armies led by Zhong Hui, Deng Ai and Zhuge Xu invaded Shu.
 While Jiang Wei led Shu forces to hold off Zhong Hui and Zhuge Xu's forces at the mountain pass Jiange (劍閣; in present-day Jiange County, Sichuan), the Wei army led by Deng Ai took a more dangerous route across mountainous terrain, bypassed Shu's defences, and showed up at the Shu capital, Chengdu.
 The Shu emperor Liu Shan, having been taken by surprise, voluntarily surrendered to Deng Ai, thus bringing an end to the Shu state's existence.

 In Romance of the Three Kingdoms

 The expeditions are covered in chapters 107, 109–115 in the 14th-century historical novel Romance of the Three Kingdoms, which dramatises and romanticises the events before and during the Three Kingdoms period.
 They were referred to as the "nine campaigns on the Central Plains" (九伐中原).
 This description is inaccurate because historically there were eleven campaigns instead of nine, and the battles were fought in locations far from the Central Plains.

-In popular culture

-Some of the expeditions are featured as playable stages in the seventh instalment of Koei's Dynasty Warriors video game series.
-However, the battles are not necessarily in chronological order.